Fiskars Pro Mini-Maul Review: Not What you Expect

 The one thing the X11 can’t do is hammer.
 The back of the head is soft steel which can deform if try hammering with it – unlike the maul which has a large hardened hammer built in.

-If I missed something or you have any questions, feel free to leave me a comment below.
+Please comment below If I missed something or if you have any questions.
 I do my best to respond to everyone.

 About the author:

-I’m just a guy who likes axes – as a tool, the craft of restoring them, and the history.
-I got tired of only finding crap websites, so I set out to build a reliable one myself.
+I’m just a guy who likes axes.
+I got tired of only finding crap websites, so I set out to build a better one myself.